qforestlab/riscan-registration-VZ400/2_import_convert.md

 # Import and convert
-Before we can start co-registering the scans, the raw data needs to be imported and converted in RiSCAN PRO.
+Before we can start co-registering the scans, the raw data needs to be imported and converted in *RiSCAN PRO*.
 This will create a *.RiSCAN folder separate from the raw data folder (which will not be altered).

 ![RiSCAN_PRO_project](./img/02_import_convert-0.png)